AnmolMajithia/HomeAutomationAndroid/README.md

 - [ ] Themes
 - [ ] Multiroom multiprofile options (different IPs or Ports or both) which would change the opening screen to room/profile selector

+*Signed APK currently will give warning since I haven't registered myself on Google Play Store yet, you can hit 'Install Anyway' to continue, the app is absolutely safe*

-*For any feature request or idea or suggestion contact me on the email provided in my bio*
+###### *For any feature request or idea or suggestion contact me on the email provided in my bio*